jadecobra/python_tdd_exercises/source/functions.rst

 * :ref:`how can I make arguments a choice in a function?<test_functions_w_default_arguments>`
 * :ref:`how can I make a function take any number of positional arguments?<test_functions_w_unknown_arguments>`
 * :ref:`how can I make a function take any number of keyword arguments?<test_functions_w_unknown_arguments>`
-* :ref:`how does Python represent positional arguments in a function?<how Python reads positional arguments>`
+* :ref:`how does Python read positional arguments in a function?<how Python reads positional arguments>`
-* :ref:`how does Python represent keyword arguments in a function?<how Python reads keyword arguments>`
+* :ref:`how does Python read keyword arguments in a function?<how Python reads keyword arguments>`

 ----